-It’s largely resistant to pests and diseases, although scale and spider mites may prove problematic.
+It’s largely resistant to pests and diseases, although scales, mealybugs, and spider mites may prove problematic.

 Suggested Lipstick Palm Uses

 Red Palm is a popular, if difficult to cultivate, ornamental that brings a colorful touch to any tropical garden.
-The thickness of its clumps also make it a popular privacy hedge or as cover for sheds or jacuzzis.
+The thickness of its clumps also makes it a popular privacy hedge or a cover for sheds or jacuzzis.

 When planted outdoors, it should always be close to a source of water.